thomfilg/queuenode/README.md

 3. **Start Services using Docker Compose**

-   If you have Docker installed, you can start all services (API server, queue processor, and Redis) using the provided `docker-compose.yml`:
+   If you have Docker installed, you can start all services (API server, task processor, and Redis) using the provided `docker-compose.yml`:

    ```bash
    docker-compose up -d